Abstract

 Call Center with an official website.
 For example, isolated infrastructure

-subcomponents have additional strict security measures for the unique
+subcomponents have additional, stricter security measures due to the unique

 manufacturing process model.
 Customer information guides and technical product